AkashJugnu/Compose-mail/README.md

   copy the api key to index.js in server folder

-  start the server using node index.js in terminal and open your favorate browser and open localhost:7000 and than fill the email-id to whome you want to send the mail, provide subject and body of the mail, than click send on send   message and your mail is now send to the recipient.
+  start the server using node index.js in terminal and open your favorate browser and run localhost:7000 and than fill the email-id of recipient provided by subject and body of the mail, than click on send message and your mail is   now send to the recipient.